 These are a bit like a pouch for your baby.
-There’s many variations of them available, but all of them are designed to easily swaddle the baby, so you’re not fighting with loose blankets.
+There are many variations of them available, but all of them are designed to easily swaddle the baby, so you’re not fighting with loose blankets.

 Baby blankets are made from so many different materials, each material has its own pros and cons.

-- Faux fur : Faux fur is made from 100% cotton and is non shed.
+- Faux fur: Faux fur is made from 100% cotton and is not shed.
 However, it can be awkward to wash, so isn’t always suitable as an everyday blanket.

-- Chenile: Chenile blankets may be one of the most popular materials, because of how soft it is.
+- Chenille: Chenille blankets may be one of the most popular materials, because of how soft it is.
 Although it can also trap heat, so you should take care to avoid overheating your baby.

 Using loose blankets

 The Halo Sleep Swaddle sack has a 4.3 rating.
-It’s made from 100% cotton has comes in two sizes, and 21 color choices.
+It’s made from 100% cotton has come in two sizes, and 21 color choices.
 It’s a swaddle and a sleeping bag combined.
-It gives three swaddle options, and has an inverted zipper, so it doesn’t need to come off for middle of the night diaper changes.
+It gives three swaddle options and has an inverted zipper, so it doesn’t need to come off for the middle of the night diaper changes.

 - 3 swaddle options

 - Hip healthy